 When not writing, Daniel is an international speaker, teaching on the topics of creative writing, aesthetics, and Christian apologetics/worldview.

 Carol Federlin Baldwin, blogger, educator, and author of Teaching the Story: Fiction Writing in Grades 4 – 8.
 She will present Teen Track workshops on character development, setting, and fantasy/science fiction.
+Her young adult historical novel, HALF-TRUTHS is out on submission.
 Read her reviews and catch her book giveaways on www.carolbaldwinblog.blogspot.com.
+When she’s not writing she enjoys traveling with her husband, walking with friends, or doing crafts or reading books with one of her six grandchildren.

 Samantha Schweizer Bell is an artist, art and writing teacher, children’s book writer and illustrator, homeschooling parent, and mom of four great kids.
 In addition to The Perfect Pet, which she wrote and illustrated, she has also written or illustrated It’s Birthday Time, Jake!, Shaping up the Year, As I Watch, Growing Up Dreams, Cinderfella and the Furry Godmother, and One Pelican at a Time.
 Samantha is a member of the Society of Children’s Book Writers and Illustrators.